nicklockwood/FXParser/README.md

 Installation
 ---------------

 To use FXParser, just drag the class files into your project.
-FXParser can be subclassed, but normally this is not neccesary - instead just create instances using the standard constructors to specify your custom rules.
+FXParser can be subclassed, but normally this is not necessary - instead just create instances using the standard constructors to specify your custom rules.

 Usage